isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 permalink: /stage-b/
 third_nav_title: Nominations
 image: /images/nominations/2024-stage-b.png
-description: Submissions for the Lee Kuan Yew World City Prize 2024 are closed.
+description: Nominations for the Lee Kuan Yew World City Prize 2026 will open soon!
-published: false
+published: true
 ---

-#### **Instructions**

-Submissions closed.
+##### Nominations for the LKY World City Prize 2026 will open soon!
+The Prize is awarded to cities only.

 #### **Stage B submission**